Fr0sT-Brutal/awesome-pascal/README.md

 ## Single controls

 * [EasyListView](http://code.google.com/p/mustangpeakeasylistview).
 Part of VirtualShellTools for the Listview but can be used for a TListview Replacement that is faster and more customizable.
-// *Feature-rich Listview capable with virtual (callback-based) MVC paradigm.*
+// *Feature-rich Listview implementing virtual (callback-based) MVC paradigm.*

 * [VirtualTreeView](https://github.com/Virtual-TreeView/Virtual-TreeView).
 Treeview control built from ground up.
 Many years of development made it one of the most flexible and advanced tree controls available today.
 // *Extremely flexible visual component implementing virtual (callback-based) MVC paradigm.
 Could be also used as a listview or grid.
 Used in RAD Studio GUI.*